Download program here.

 Local musicians will join the bell ringers with Dan Laux playing the hammered dulcimer on “What Child is This?” and Cyndy Solomon the recorder on “Still, Still, Still.”

 Singing is always a part of the bell ringers’ concerts and this year features Remi Alexander singing Cohen’s “Hallelujah” and Sita Milchev singing “It’s the Most Wonderful Time of the Year”.
-The audience will be invited to join the bells in singing “Winter Wonderland” led by Cinnamon Rippey and Linda Bostwick, “Angels We Have Heard on High,” and the traditional closing piece, “Silent Night.”
+Teo Ariola will sing “Do You Hear What I Hear?”
+T he audience will be invited to join the bells in singing “Winter Wonderland” led by Cinnamon Rippey and Linda Bostwick, “Angels We Have Heard on High,” and the traditional closing piece, “Silent Night.”

 Under the direction of Sue Bohlin, the Coastal Singers will also be a part of this concert.
 They will join the bells on “Joy to the World”, with a solo by Pat Wilson, and “The Night Before Christmas.”
 With Don Kreiger accompanying on piano, they will also perform “Adiemu: Songs of Sanctuary” by Welsh composer Karl Jenkins and featuring solos by Pat Wilson and Christina Chapman; “Good King Kong Looked Out” by P.D.Q.
 Bach (a little Christmas fun!); “Jesu, Joy of Man’s Desiring”, by J.S.
 Bach; and “Sabbath Prayer” from Fiddler on the Roof.
 Mimi Dallas, Kevin McCoy, Deb Parsons and Linda Bostwick will perform solos on “Sabbath Prayer.”